The 2026 World Cup is now set with all 48 teams finally confirmed for this summer’s tournament.

 Jordan

-At the 11th attempt, Jordan have finally qualified for the World Cup, finishing second behind South Korea in Group B, ahead of Iraq, Oman, Palestine and Kuwait.
+At the 11th attempt, Jordan have finally qualified for the World Cup, finishing second in their third-round group, behind South Korea in Group B, ahead of Iraq, Oman, Palestine and Kuwait.

 South Korea